 You can't help bone structure, or can you?
 No-surgery methods for renewal at the root.

-Affecting change on the surface often starts within.
+Module 2 focuses on affecting change on the surface by starting within.
 Can our attitude toward seemingly insentient aspects of the landscape cause cosmetic and other (undreamed of) shifts?
 What is the aesthetic nature of a tree and where does that pattern of beauty come from?
 We are told the Plant Kingdom is comprised of “lower” organisms, stubborn players that require surgery and control.
 What if we approached them as highly intelligent partners in the co-creation of our city?

 This workshop introduces modern communication received directly from trees as a framework for replacing our traditional relationship with them.
 When we allow these powerful anchors of our biosphere to feel as well as look their best, they are able to contribute a fuller range of their gifts to us.